 Why does Berlinale need a DKDM (master key) for my screenings?

 There are two reasons why the Film Office asks you to supply the Berlinale with a DKDM:

-1) A DKDM allows the festival to generate KDMs (keys) on very short notice for the theatres that are used during the festival and EFM.
+1) A DKDM allows the festival to generate KDMs (keys) on very short notice for the theatres that are used during the festival.
 In case the festival needs to reschedule a screening or swap projectors / servers it is able to generate new keys as they are needed.